-How did cherry blossom viewing start in Japan?
+How did cherry blossom viewing start?

 The tradition of cherry blossom viewing in Japan is called “hanami” in Japanese.
-Hana means “flowers” and mi means “viewing.”
-Stick those two together and you have the centuries-old custom of… looking at flowers.
+Hana means “flowers,” and mi means “viewing.”
+Stick those two together, and you have the centuries-old custom of looking at flowers.

 Cherry blossom overtook ume (plum) blossom sometime in the Heian Period (794 – 1185) as the flower du jour to view among Japanese aristocrats.
-Emperor Saga, the 52nd emperor of Japan, started the custom of hanami parties in the Imperial Court in Kyoto which, at that time, meant posh people sitting under the trees writing poems in homage to the flowers’ beauty.
+Emperor Saga, the 52nd emperor of Japan, started the custom of hanami parties in the Imperial Court in Kyoto, which, at that time, meant posh people were sitting under the trees writing poems in homage to the flowers’ beauty.

-The practice eventually spread to the common people and hanami began to involve large crowds gathering together in a place where there were now lots of trees to be admired.
-One of the most popular spots in Tokyo during the Edo era was Ueno Park—still a top choice for hanami today where millions of people gather each spring to see blossoms.
+The practice eventually spread to the common people, and hanami began to involve large crowds gathering together where there were now many trees to be admired.
+One of Tokyo’s most popular spots during the Edo era was Ueno Park—still a top choice for hanami today, where millions of people gather each spring to see blossoms.

 Cherry blossom viewing today

-GaijinPot’s 2019 Cherry Blossom Forecast
+The 2021 Cherry Blossom Forecast